omarhazeem/pet-catalog-vue/README.md

 | **Cart & Checkout**     | Yousef | React     | MUI          |
 | **Account & Orders**    | Rahaf  | Lit       | Material Web |

-A separate **Shell Application** integrates the three microfrontends into one complete e-commerce application.
+A separate shell application is used to bring the three components together as one application.

 ---

-## 🎯 Catalog & Discovery
+## Catalog & Discovery

-The Catalog & Discovery component focuses on helping customers find and explore pet products easily.
+The Catalog & Discovery component handles the product browsing part of the website.

-The component provides:

-* Product browsing
-* Live product search
+Users can view products and use different options to find what they are looking for.
+The component also provides a product details view with information such as the product description, rating, price, and stock status.

+### Main responsibilities

-* Product filtering
+* Display products
-* Price range filtering
+* Search for products
-* Product sorting
+* Filter products
-* Product details
+* Sort products
-* Stock information
+* Display product information
-* Responsive product layout
+* Show product availability
-* Empty-state handling
+* Handle cases where no products match the selected options
+* Provide a responsive interface

 ---

-## ✨ Features
+## Features

-### 🔎 Product Search
+### Product Search

-Users can search for products by name.
+Users can search for products by entering the product name.

-The product list updates according to the entered search term and displays an empty-state message when no matching products are found.
+The product list is updated based on the search input, making it easier to find a specific product.

+If there are no products that match the search, an empty-state message is displayed.

-### 🐾 Product Filtering
+### Product Categories

-Products can be filtered according to:
+Products can be filtered according to their category:

-* Pet category

 * Dogs
 * Cats
 * Birds
 * Accessories

-* Brand
+### Brand Filter

+Users can also filter products by brand to make it easier to find products from a specific company.

+### Price Filter

+The catalog includes a price range filter where users can enter:

 * Minimum price
 * Maximum price

-Filters can be combined to make product discovery easier.
+This allows users to display products within a selected price range.

-### ↕️ Product Sorting
+### Product Sorting

-Products can be sorted according to:
+Products can be sorted using different options:

 * Most Popular
 * Price
 * Rating

-### 🛍️ Product Grid
+### Product Cards

-Products are displayed in a responsive grid.
+Each product is displayed in a product card.

-Each product card can display:
+Depending on the product, the card can show:

 * Product image
 * Product name